דלג לתוכן הראשי

 • History of mistrust: Minority communities remember past abuses (Tuskegee, etc.)

-The result: Drugs and diagnostic approaches were developed on one population and applied to everyone, even if the biology is different.
+The result: Drugs and diagnostic approaches were developed on one population and applied to everyone, even when the biology is different.

 Why Do Latinos Develop Dementia More?

-The rates among Latinos are higher for complex reasons:
+The higher rates among Latinos stem from complex reasons:

-1. Higher rates of diabetes: 12% vs. 8% among whites.
+1. Higher diabetes rates: About 17% among Hispanics vs. about 8% among non-Hispanic whites (CDC data).
 Diabetes is a proven risk factor for dementia

 4. Lower average education: Each additional year of education adds brain resilience

-5. Mixed Native American genetics: Latinos carry different genetic combinations that may affect aging pathways
+5. Mixed genetics: Latinos carry diverse genetic combinations that may affect aging pathways

-The study, led by Prof. Charles DeCarli from UC Davis and Prof. Hector Gonzalez from UC San Diego, will investigate:
+The study, led by Prof. Charles DeCarli from UC Davis and Prof. Hector Gonzalez from UC San Diego, will include:

-• Collection of information on lifestyle, diet, physical activity, stress
+• Collection of information on lifestyle, diet, physical activity, and stress

 Interesting Aspects to be Examined

 1. Do Alzheimer's drugs work in Latinos?
-New drugs like lecanemab were developed on white patients.
-We don't know if they are equally effective
+New drugs like lecanemab were developed primarily on white patients.
+We do not know if they are equally effective in other populations

-2. What unique genes do Latinos have?
-There may be unique variants that protect or put at risk
+2. What unique genetic variants exist?
+There may be variants that are protective or increase risk

 3. How do cultural factors influence?
-The close-knit family tradition among Latinos can be a shield (social support) or a danger (caregiving stress)
+The close-knit family tradition among Latinos can be a protective factor (social support) or a burden (caregiving stress)

 4. Which interventions are most effective?
 Diet, physical activity, education – what interventions work in this community?